ibnuda/fpmortals/manuscript/complete.md

     def apply[A](as: A*): IndSeq[A] = ...
   }
 ~~~~~~~~

-Another use of `FingerTree` is as an ordered sequence, where the measure stores
-the largest value contained by each branch:

 Penggunaan lain dari `FingerTree` adalah barisan terurut, dimana yang menjadi
 ukuran merupakan nilai terbesar dari setiap cabang: